mfem/web/src/tutorial/fem.md

 <h3 class="panel-title"><i class="fa fa-info-circle"></i>&nbsp; Note</h3>
 </div>
 <div class="panel-body">
-The GLVis visualization is local to your browser, so it may take a while for it to update after the example run.
-Once the data arrives though, interaction with the visualization window should be fast.
+The GLVis visualization is local to your browser, so it may take a while to update after a sample run.
+Once the data arrives, interaction with the visualization window should be fast.
 </div>
 </div>